Table of Contents

 The revenue churn also refers to loss, but that of revenue.
 It can happen due to lost contracts, downgrades, bankruptcies, etc. It assesses the degree to which customers spend over a period of time, and, if they spend more in the current period than in the previous one, this is shown as a negative revenue churn.

 In the example above, we can see that in the last month and last year, the churn rate was negative and that signals a positive development.
 The progress on a monthly period is shown in a simple line chart where you can immediately identify which months performed best and learn from the ones that haven't achieved success.

 One of the vital sales KPIs related to customer retention, CLV offers a definitive visual indication of how much revenue your repeat or loyal customers are driving to your business.
 Closely linked to the cost per acquisition (CAC) metric, frequently tracking your CLV will empower you to understand how much revenue you can expect from a customer during your relationship.
 This indicator will help you identify trends, make accurate projections, and take valuable measures to steadily increase your CLV rates over time.

 6. Net promoter score (NPS)

-One of the most vital user retention metrics for any modern business, NPS is a KPI that will tell you how people perceive your business and the level of service it offers.
+One of the most vital user retention metrics for any modern business, NPS is an indicator that will tell you how people perceive your business and the level of service it offers.
 A powerful means of evaluating the power of your referrals, your NPS score will tell you how many people are likely to recommend or promote your brand.
 Here’s how it works: